JedDataScience/RetroAzureBlobMetadataStorage/README.md

 2. **Cloud Storage Integration**: The project integrates with Azurite (Azure Storage emulator) for local development, demonstrating cloud storage patterns, SAS token generation for secure access, and metadata management.
 The same codebase can work with real Azure Blob Storage when deployed to the cloud.

-3. **Containerization**: The application is fully containerized using Docker, demonstrating container-based deployment, environment variable management, and reproducible builds.
+3. **Containerization**: The application is **fully containerized** using Docker - all services (backend API, frontend, and Azurite) run in containers, demonstrating container-based deployment, environment variable management, and reproducible builds.
+No host dependencies required beyond Docker.

 ### Architecture Diagram